systematic-magic/AgingPubMed/research_papers_html.rst

 	- Check that **all** subsubsection headers in the article are written in :ref:`sentence case<sentence_case>`.

-	- Check that subsubsection headers are formatted in *italics*, bold and coloured in :headr2:`black`.
+	- Check that subsubsection headers are formatted in *italics*, bold and colored in :headr2:`black`.

 	- Check that there is **no** underlining in the headers.